DigiBrkr/csaw_hsf_qualifier_2017_FileCarve_25/README.md

 To recover the data we type the following commands:

 `# foremost fat.fs`.
 Ignore the junk it puts in your terminal window, for the purposes of this challenge it is irrelevant.
-In the same directory as the original file `foremost` will create a directory called `output`. `cd` into this directory.
+In the same directory as the original file `foremost` will create a directory called `output`.
+Next, `cd` into this directory.
+`# cd output`
+Then we do an `ls` to see the contents of this directory.
 ```
 # ls
 audit.txt  pdf  png  zip